cc-hpc-itwm/Fed-DART/readme.md

 ## Further remarks
 Fed-DART is currently under development and therefore room for improvement.
-If you have any issues, suggestions for new features or new example use-cases which can be intregated in our repo feel free to contact nico.weber@itwm.fraunhofer.de.
+If you have any issues, suggestions for new features or new example use-cases which can be integrated in our repo feel free to contact nico.weber@itwm.fraunhofer.de.
 We also have a Teams channel for announcing news regarding Fed-DART.
 If you want to join this channel, contact us.